 - Tracing paper

-How to Install an Under Cabinet Ductless Range Hood? – Step by Step
+How To Install Under Cabinet Ductless Range Hood? – Step by Step

 Defining the Wall’s Center